 “You don’t need to know if a species invasive or not, because we have alarm systems notify us when somebody uploads a picture of a given species that doesn’t exist in the database, so we know to verify it,” explains CREAF researcher Bernat Claramunt.
 The validated data from this platform is sent through to the Catalan Database of Exotic Species (EXOCAT) to help researchers unlock their data to support scientific and biodiversity projects.
 “This is a very good way to to help assess and map the presence of invasive species in Catalonia.”

 Citizens are increasingly getting involved in the conservation of biodiversity.
-Since 2016, more than 2,326,144 observations on 10,215 species have been recorded by 11,889 registered citizens and volunteers who share their knowledge and work directly with hundreds of researchers around the world – leading to many transformative discoveries.
+More than 269,000 observations on 12,597 species have been recorded by 16,467 registered citizens and volunteers who share their knowledge and work directly with hundreds of researchers around the world – leading to many transformative discoveries.

 Currently available in Castilian, Galician, Catalan, Basque, Italian and English, its technology was originally adapted from iNaturalist, a successful US platform which asked people to ‘connect with nature’.
 Natusfera was created in the hope that it would become the foremost citizen science platform for studying biodiversity in Europe and it’s already considered a benchmark model.